machanism-org/machai/ghostwriter/src/site/markdown/functional-tools.md

 Applies a unified diff patch to a file.

 **Description**
-Use this tool when you want to update only a small section of a file instead of rewriting the entire file.
-It accepts a unified diff patch, applies matching hunks to the target file, and reports whether the patch operation succeeded.
+Use this tool when you want to update only a focused part of a file instead of rewriting the whole file.
+It accepts a unified diff patch, applies the patch to the target file, and reports whether the operation succeeded.

 **Features**
 - Applies unified diff hunks to a target file.
-- Works best for focused, minimal file edits.
+- Designed for small, focused file edits.
 - Supports configurable character encoding.
 - Returns a success or failure message after patch processing.